machineydv/machineydv/UPDATES.md

 		- [ ] Improve logs, check for suspensions
 		- [ ] Setup Github Actions with GithubBrowser
 		- [ ] Improve user management and make a waiting queue
+	- [ ] Other:
+		- [ ] Explore new platforms for potential expansion of work